→ Chronology of Updates:

-Food monitoring data were reported by the Japanese Ministry of Health, Labour and Welfare on 25 April for a total of 15 samples taken on 21 and 24-25 April from seven prefectures (Fukushima, Gunma, Ibaraki, Kanagawa, Niigata, Tochigi and Yamagata).
-Analytical results for all of the samples of various vegetables, fruit (strawberry), beef, milk and raw unprocessed milk indicated that I-131, Cs-134 and Cs-137 were either not detected or were below the regulation values set by the Japanese authorities.
+Food monitoring data were reported by the Japanese Ministry of Health, Labour and Welfare on 25 April for a total of 15 samples taken on 21 and 24 - 25 April from seven prefectures (Fukushima, Gunma, Ibaraki, Kanagawa, Niigata, Tochigi and Yamagata).
+Analytical results for all of the samples of various vegetables, fruit (strawberries), beef, milk and raw unprocessed milk indicated that I-131, Cs-134 and Cs-137 were either not detected or were below the regulation values set by the Japanese authorities.

 On 21 April restrictions on the distribution of raw unprocessed milk produced in Soma City and Shinchi town in Fukushima prefecture were lifted, as well as the restriction on the distribution of spinach from Nasushiobara City and Shioya town in Tochigi prefecture.
 On 22 April, the restrictions on the distribution of spinach, shungiku, qing-geng-cai, sanchu, celery and parsley produced in Chiba prefecture were also lifted.

-On 22 April the chief cabinet secretary Mr. Edano announced that "a decision has been made to prohibit the cultivation of rice for the duration of the 2011 harvest within the evacuation zones, planned evacuation zones and emergency evacuation preparation zones", in Fukushima prefecture (http://www.kantei.go.jp/foreign/incident/110422_0944.html).
+On 22 April the chief cabinet secretary, Mr. Edano, announced that "a decision has been made to prohibit the cultivation of rice for the duration of the 2011 harvest within the evacuation zones, planned evacuation zones and emergency evacuation preparation zones," in Fukushima prefecture.
 This measure concerns rice grown for human consumption on the land most affected by the deposition of radionuclides.

 On 25 April in Fukushima prefecture restrictions on the distribution of shiitake mushrooms produced in Iwaki City were lifted.
 Restrictions were placed on the distribution of shiitake mushrooms from Motomiya City.

 Further to previous briefings, new monitoring points have been announced by TEPCO, with sampling starting 25 April.
-FIG. 1 shows existing and new TEPCO sampling points, as well as existing and new MEXT sampling points.
+Fig. C shows existing and new TEPCO sampling points, as well as existing and new MEXT sampling points.

-The Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) added further sampling points in its off-shore monitoring programme on 25 April (see FIG. 1).
+The Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) added further sampling points in its off-shore monitoring programme on 25 April (see Fig. C).
 In addition, sampling has started (on 25 April) in five off-shore points off Ibaraki Prefecture.